-ammonium nitrate in the production of explosives.348 The commission is not aware of demand for ammonium nitrate in the production of medical gases by the Russian medical industry.
+state-subsidised fertiliser, which supports demand.410 The industrial sector also uses ammonium nitrate in the production of explosives.411 The commission is not aware of demand for ammonium nitrate in the production of medical gases by the Russian medical industry.

-The commission is aware that in 2021 there was an increase in the production capacity of Russian producers of ammonium nitrate, and a corresponding increase in the demand for ammonium nitrate in its domestic market.349
+The commission is aware that in 2021 there was an increase in the production capacity of Russian producers of ammonium nitrate, and a corresponding increase in the demand for ammonium nitrate in its domestic market.412

-Overall, the commission has not observed any seasonal variability in the demand for ammonium nitrate although it acknowledges there is a seasonality linked to crop cycles350.
+Overall, the commission has not observed any seasonal variability in the demand for ammonium nitrate although it acknowledges there is a seasonality linked to crop cycles413.
 As shown in Figure C6, domestic demand for ammonium nitrate has been increasing from 2015.

-Figure C6: Trend in Russian market by volume351
+Figure C6: Trend in Russian market by volume414

-The main regions for agricultural demand come from the western part of Russia, where 4 federal districts (the Central, North Caucasus, Urals and Volga) produce 3 quarters of Russia's agricultural outputs according to the International Trade Administration352.
+The main regions for agricultural demand come from the western part of Russia, where 4 federal districts (the Central, North Caucasus, Urals and Volga) produce 3 quarters of Russia's agricultural outputs according to the International Trade Administration415.
 These regions broadly agree with the regions stated by the EuroChem exporters in their responses to questionnaires.

-According to the Australian Trade and Investment commission353, Russia is a producer of mining commodities in the world, which underpins industrial demand.354 Mining demand is most concentrated in the eastern part of Russia (Siberia and the Russian Far East) where the bulk of Russia's mineral deposits are located.
+According to the Australian Trade and Investment Commission416, Russia is a producer of mining commodities in the world, which underpins industrial demand.417 Mining demand is most concentrated in the eastern part of Russia (Siberia and the Russian Far East) where the bulk of Russia's mineral deposits are located.

-According to the Ministry of Economic Development (MED) of the GOR355, capacity utilisation rates from the RAFP was 95.7% (2016), 97.3% (2017), 91.2% (2018) and 96.7% (2019).
+According to the Ministry of Economic Development of the GOR418, capacity utilisation rates from the RAFP was 95.7% (2016), 97.3% (2017), 91.2% (2018) and 96.7% (2019).
 It did not specify if this was HDAN or LDAN or combined.
-The commission
+The commission considers that